Base Courses allow you to manage content for multiple courses in one, central location.

 This diagram illustrates the basic relationships between a Base Course and the various types of copies you can create from it.

-- Base Course: Base Courses should be used for content creation and management, and shouldn't be used as live courses (students should not be enrolled in Base Courses).
-You can turn any standalone course into a Base Course by simply making a Derivative copy of it (the different Derivative course types are described below).
+- Base Course: Base Courses should be used for content creation and management, and can't be used as live courses (students can not be enrolled in Base Courses).
+You can turn any standalone course without enrollments into a Base Course by simply making a Derivative copy of it (the different Derivative course types are described below).
 Once you create a Derivative Course, you no longer have access to any enrollment data that happens to exist in the Base Course (gradebook, students, etc).

 Derivative Courses: All Derivative Courses begin as duplicates of the Base Course and inherit applicable data and changes made to the Base.
 Data that is related to teaching a specific class instance (e.g., Student Enrollments, Groups, Course Title, Start and End Dates, Agendas, Submissions, Posts) is not inherited.